SamFu1113/Cracking-the-coding-interview/II.Behind_the_Scenes.md

 Bar Raiser was introduced by another team to maintain high standards.
 You need to impress both the person and the hiring manager.

 Amazon is more prone to experimentation in its hiring process than other companies.
-The process described here is a typical interview experience,But thanks to Amazon's experiments,It doesn't have to be universal.
+The process described here is a typical interview experience,but thanks to Amazon's experiments,It doesn't have to be universal.

 ### Google 面试